robertoloja/rithmomachy/README.md

 this app, using mocha.
 At any given time in the development cycle, several tests will be failing; I am using failing tests as to-do lists.

+This is taking a while, as I am also learning how to write proper tests.

 ## Dependencies:
 The app runs on ES6, whenever possible.
 I.e., I have been using as much ECMAScript6 as Node.js (and, therefore, Google's V8) allows.
 Nonetheless,